Mental Health Worksheets: A Clinical Guide for Therapists

 Parts-based forms have a specific role here.
 Internal Family Systems parts mapping and the 6 Fs check-in are particularly useful when the trauma material is held by exiled parts and the protector parts dominate the client’s day-to-day functioning.
 The form is not the intervention; it is a map of the internal system that supports the relational work that is the intervention.

 What does not belong in trauma work is a thought record handed to a client between their first and second session.
-The mechanism of change in PTSD is rarely cognitive restructuring before stabilisation; running the prompt ahead of the regulation is a common reason structured tools get blamed for harm they did not have to cause.
+The mechanism of change in PTSD is rarely cognitive restructuring before stabilization; running the prompt ahead of the regulation is a common reason structured tools get blamed for harm they did not have to cause.

 Addictions and recovery: track the cycle, then do the values work

 In addictions and recovery, the structured tools that consistently support the clinical task are tracking-oriented rather than insight-oriented.
-Triggers logs, urge-surfing diaries, HALT (hungry, angry, lonely, tired) check-ins, and relapse-prevention plans give the client a structured way to externalise the cycle they are trying to interrupt and give the therapist material that informs the next session.
+Triggers logs, urge-surfing diaries, HALT (hungry, angry, lonely, tired) check-ins, and relapse-prevention plans give the client a structured way to externalize the cycle they are trying to interrupt and give the therapist material that informs the next session.

 Distress tolerance forms like TIPP, radical acceptance prompts, and crisis survival skill cards are particularly useful in early recovery, where the aim is to widen the window between cue and use without yet doing the longer-term work of relational repair.
 Many of these overlap with the DBT skills curriculum, and the coping skills worksheets reference collects the formats most often paired with these protocols.

 The exercises that underperform in addictions are the abstract values-clarification prompts that ask the client to articulate a future self before the present self has any margin.
-Values work matters in recovery, but its place is usually after the first stabilisation, not in week one.
+Values work matters in recovery, but its place is usually after the first stabilization, not in week one.

 Brief notes on additional presentations